MHamzaS45/security-code-analyzer/README.md

 If your `.env` uses a different variable name, use that same name in `os.getenv("YOUR_VAR_NAME")`.

 > [!NOTE]
-> Never commit your real API key or put it directly in source code.
+> Never commit your real API key or put it directly in the source code.

 ---